Last Updated: July 9, 2021

 Live Chat vs Phone Support Statistics

 So.
 How does live chat support measure up against phone support?

-6. 71% of people believe that live online chat will surpass traditional support channels by 2021.
+7. 71% of people believe that live online chat will surpass traditional support channels by the end of 2021.

 This is most probably happening because people increasingly want to chat rather than having to make phone calls.

 8. In fact, over 50% of all customers prefer to use real-time online chat.